ferrisbueller66/ferrisbueller66.github.io/_posts/2020-07-25-crib_notes_on_javascripts_hoisting_closures_and_arrow_functions.markdown

 We just covered a ton in those 5 bullet points, so let's take some time to unpack them.

-Take a quick break; get up and walk around, and then take a minute to review before you tackle a quiz, presented to you by Teenage Mutant Ninja Turtles 3 low level boss, GroundChuck.
+Take a quick break; get up and walk around, and then take a minute to review before you tackle a quiz, presented to you by Ninja Turtles 3 low level boss, GroundChuck.